Bentroen/GMPython/README.md

 - Getting Python exceptions across so that they can be handled in GML
 - No Python installation required for users of your game

-To achieve this sort of integration in a way that keeps things simple under the hood, pygml uses the awesome [pybind11](https://github.com/pybind/pybind11) library, which provides seamless operability between Python and C++.
+To achieve this sort of integration in a way that keeps things simple under the hood, GMPython uses the awesome [pybind11](https://github.com/pybind/pybind11) library, which provides seamless operability between Python and C++.

 In order to support both passing and returning complex data structures from GML to Python and vice-versa, values are converted to JSON on the way through.
 While this does come with its own set of limitations, this simple approach allows support for nested data structures out of the box, while keeping conversion code to a minimum, thus reducing errors that could arise from other serialization techniques.

-Here are all the types supported by pygml and their resulting Python ⟷ GML conversions:
+Here are all the types supported by GMPython and their corresponding Python ⟷ GML conversions:

 Python        | GML
 --------------|-----------------------